stolenusername/Meta-Detector/readme.md

 When using Meta-Detector tool, there are a few things to keep in mind:

 ### Pop-up Blocker:
 Your browser's pop-up blocker might prevent the links from opening in new tabs.
 You may need to disable it or allow pop-ups for the current page to ensure that all links open successfully.
+You can usually find this trigged on the main results page.
+A good indication that this is happening is only one tab opens and no aditional tabs are opening.

 ### "Prove You Are Not a Robot" Prompt:
 Due to the nature of how Google throttles Google Dork searches, you may encounter the "Prove You Are Not a Robot" prompt, especially if you're performing a large number of searches in a short period.
 If you encounter this prompt, you'll need to complete the CAPTCHA verification to continue.